Ronda Rousey: Olympic judo career

 Rousey began judo with her mother at the age of 11.
 Rousey trained with her mother until she was 13, when she accidentally broke her mother's wrist.
 At 17, Rousey was the youngest judoka to qualify for the 2004 Olympic Games in Athens.
-Rousey lost in her first match to silver medalist Claudia Heill in the 63 kg bracket.
+Rousey lost in her first match to eventual silver medalist Claudia Heill in the 63 kg bracket.
 Also that year, Rousey won a gold medal at the 2004 World Judo Juniors Championships in Budapest, Hungary.

 In April 2006, she became the first female U.S. judoka in nearly 10 years to win an A-Level tournament as she went 5–0 to claim gold at the Birmingham World Cup in Great Britain.
 Later that year, the 19-year-old won the bronze medal at the 2006 Junior World Championships, becoming the first U.S. athlete to win two Junior World medals.

 In February 2007, Rousey moved up to 70 kg where she ranked as one of the top three women in the world.
 She won the gold medal at the 2007 Pan American Games and the silver medal at the 2007 World Judo Championships.

 In August 2008, Rousey competed at the 2008 Olympic Games in Beijing, China.
 She lost her quarterfinal to the Dutch ex-world champion Edith Bosch but qualified for a bronze medal match through the repechage bracket.
 Rousey defeated Annett Boehm by Yuko to win a bronze medal (Judo offers two bronze medals per weight class).
 With the victory, Rousey became the first American to win an Olympic medal in women's judo since its inception as an Olympic sport in 1992.
+Rousey ultimately compiled a competition judo record of 56 wins and 19 losses.

 Rousey retired from judo at 21 after the Olympics.
 After winning her Olympic medal, Rousey shared a studio apartment with a roommate in Venice Beach, California and worked three jobs as a bartender and cocktail waitress to support herself and her dog.